 - Creditworthy commercial clients

 Step #1: Find candidates

-- You can ask your accountant or other colleagues.
+- Ask your accountant or other colleagues

 Step #2: Evaluate the factoring companies

-How long have they been in business?
+a) How long have they been in business?

-The factoring industry has been growing rapidly.
+The factoring industry has been growing quickly.
 You want to work with a company that has been in business for a while – ideally five years or more.
 If the company is new, inquire about its executives and their backgrounds.
 Focus on companies whose executives have been in the industry for a long time.

 b) Do they have a local office?

 c) In which industries do they specialize?

 d) In what size company do they specialize?

 e) What is their fee structure?